 Do you have HIV and need life insurance?
 Honestly, to save you a lot of time and energy please understand that your options are limited.
 Get in touch with someone who knows the limited number of life insurance companies that will offer a policy for someone being treated with AIDS.

 Sometimes people ask me about HIV life insurance, and I tell them you don’t need to talk to 20 different agents or insurance company representatives because you probably are aware that there are only a few options to buy life insurance if you have HIV and are being treated for it.

 The Basics About Getting Life Insurance With HIV

 Finding affordable life insurance can be daunting no matter what.
-But finding life insurance with HIV can be even more daunting due to the pre-existing medical condition that could trigger an early payout from an insurance company.
-Obviously life insurance companies are in the business of managing their risks and their business to a profitable level.
+However, finding life insurance for HIV can be even more daunting due to the pre-existing medical condition that could trigger an early payout from an insurance company.
+Obviously, life insurance companies are in the business of managing their risks and their business to a profitable level.

 They must underwrite the applications they receive from consumers looking to buy life insurance.
 This means they have to have general guidelines for their agents and underwriters to decide whether they will issue a policy to a particular applicant.

-If the life expectancy of a certain individual is shortened due to a medical condition like AIDS, then their options to buy life insurance just took a nose dive.
+If the life expectancy of a certain individual is shortened due to a medical condition like AIDS, then their options to buy life insurance just take a nose dive.

 However, there is good news for AIDS patients who need life insurance.